sydasif/python-book/docs/source/03_collection/index.md

 # Collections and Sequence

-This chapter focuses on Collections and Sequences which is used to group multiple values together – like a list of numbers, or a dictionary which can be used to store and retrieve key-value pairs.
+This chapter emphases on Collections and Sequences which is used to group multiple values together – like a list of numbers, or a dictionary which can be used to store and retrieve key-value pairs.

-A sequence is a group of items with a deterministic ordering.
+A sequence is a group of items with a selective ordering.
 The order in which we put them in is the order in which we get an item out from them.

 - String
-- list
+- List
-- tuples and range object
+- Tuples and range object

-Python collection, unlike a sequence, does not have a deterministic ordering.
-In a collection, while ordering is arbitrary, physically, they do have an order.
-Every time we visit a set, we get its items in the same order.
+Python collection, unlike a sequence, does not have an order.
+In a collection, while ordering is random, physically, they do have an order.
+Every time you call a set, you get its items in the same order.
 However, if we add or remove an item, it may affect the order.

 - Dictionaries
 - Set